Big Brother 10 (American season): Summary

 Following Steven's eviction, HouseGuests competed in the "Alien Abduction" Head of Household competition.
 For this competition, HouseGuests were asked questions about objects that had been "abducted" from the house.
 They faced off two at a time, with the winner of each round selecting the next two to face off; the last HouseGuest remaining was the winner.
 Keesha was the winner.
 Soon after winning, Keesha decided she would be going against the alliance of eight, with the goal of avenging Steven's eviction.
-Her alliance of April, Libra, and Ollie were supportive of her decision, and the four decided to target Angie that week.
+Her alliance of April, Libra, and Ollie was supportive of her decision, and the four decided to target Angie that week.
 On Day 17, HouseGuests competed in the "BB Valley High Sock Hop" food competition.
 For this competition, HouseGuests split into couples and had to communicate with each other from opposite sides of a wall in an attempt to find matching socks.
 When the couple found a match, they could place it anywhere on the board, though the location they placed them in determined what food they earned for the week.
 Later that day, Keesha chose to nominate Angie and Jessie for eviction, with Angie being her main target.
 When picking players for the Power of Veto competition, Libra, Memphis, and Ollie were selected to compete; Dan was selected to host.
 On Day 18, HouseGuests competed in "The Garden of Veto" Power of Veto competition.
 For this competition, HouseGuests dressed as flowers and led in a bed of soil with water being poured on them.
 The HouseGuest to remain in their bed for the time closest to an hour without going over would be the winner.
-Keesha was the winner of the Power of Veto.
-Following this, Jessie attempted on numerous occasions to convince Keesha to use the Power of Veto and nominate Libra, as Jessie felt the other HouseGuests would evict her.
-On Day 20, Keesha chose not to use the Power of Veto on either nominee.
+Keesha was the winner of the Power of Veto after everyone else stayed in for over an hour.
+Following this, Jessie attempted on numerous occasions to convince Keesha to use the Power of Veto and nominate Libra, as he felt the other HouseGuests would evict her.
+On Day 20, Keesha chose not to use the Power of Veto.
 Following a vote from the viewers, Dan was given the title of America's Player for the upcoming week.
-On Day 24, Angie became the third HouseGuest to be evicted from the house in a unanimous vote of eight to zero.
+On Day 24, Angie became the third HouseGuest to be evicted from the house in a vote of eight to zero.